turbo/Kafka/README.md

 - Crinkler (download and put `crinkler.exe` in your project directory, renamed to `link.exe`).
 - Basic C/++ knowledge and quite a bit Assembly knowledge.

-The idea here is to prove that one can create extremly small demos without writing the whole thing in pure Assembly.
+The idea here is to prove that one can create extremely small demos without writing the whole thing in pure Assembly.
 The basic skill is to know how compilers work in order to write C/++ code that produces the Assembly *you* want.
 Inline Assembly is only used when

 1. we know the compiler will make a mistake<sup>1</sup> or
 2. it is inevitable, because we need to get rid of one more byte.